 Your four essential setup decisions:

-1. Pick one consistent recall word – Choose “come,” “here,” or another short, distinct word you’ll use every single time, avoiding confusion.
+- Pick one consistent recall word – Choose “come,” “here,” or another short, distinct word you’ll use every time so you don’t get confused.

 Gear You Need for Safe Practice (Long Line, Harness, Treat Pouch)